C300 BSc Zoology (3 yrs)

 AAB.
 For zoology degrees, biology must be offered at A level (minimum grade B) with at least one other A level science subject.
 A level science subjects considered include chemistry, environmental studies, geography, geology, mathematics, physics, psychology

-Applicants only offering A Level Biology will also be considered subject to interview
+Applicants only offering A Level Biology will be considered on a case by case basis.

 34 points, 17 at higher level including two higher level science subjects to include 6 points in Biology at higher level.

-Applicants with alternative UK or EU qualifications, international applicants and those interested in part-time study should first refer to the general entry requirements.
+Applicants with alternative UK or EU qualifications and international applicants should first refer to the general entry requirements.